i-look-like-tintin/TCExplorer/README.md

 - Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may

 ## May's Immediate Roadmap
-- ~~Add ability to select year ranges, rather than just all years or single year~~
-- ~~Remove sample data functionality - no longer needed with data curl working~~
-- ~~Fix heatmap display~~
+- Fix known experimental heatmap issues
-- ~~Density and frequency maps.
-Include a unit converted to something / per year.
-Allows for experiment comparison – defined unit for everything~~
+- Clean the project tree, seperate out app.js
 - Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
 Ignore path prior to genesis.
 - Dissipation data points.
 - Add a button to show land-fall locations.
 Display purely land-fall spots – no tracks.
 Be able to select the time.
 Have different coloured dots for land-fall location to show cyclone intensity upon landfall.
+- ~~Add ability to select year ranges, rather than just all years or single year~~
+- ~~Remove sample data functionality - no longer needed with data curl working~~
+- ~~Fix heatmap display~~
+- ~~Density and frequency maps.
+Include a unit converted to something / per year.
+Allows for experiment comparison – defined unit for everything~~
 - ~~Clarify Client Notes with client~~
 - ~~Update Density Heatmap in line with client's IPYNB~~
 - ~~add azure support for prototype deployment~~